SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/02-Uniform-Resource-Locator.md

 Protocols set the rules for communication.

-There are different protocols such as HTTP, HTTPS and FTP.
+There are different protocols such as HTTP, HTTPS, and FTP.

-HTTPS is the most commonly used these days for client - server communication when browsing web resources because it means you are communicating over a secure connection.
+HTTPS is the most commonly used these days for client-server communication when browsing web resources because it means you are communicating over a secure connection.

 When we send data from a computer to the server it is transferred through different routes.